yweweler/single-speaker-tts/README.md

 with each decoder step.
 Concatenating these leads to the actual alignments for the encoder and the decoder sequence.

-As an example take a look at the progress of the alignment predicted at different amounts of training.
+As an example take a look at the progress of the alignment predicted after different amounts of training.
 ![Alignments](readme/images/alignments.png)

 ### CBHG

 The CBHG (1-D convolution bank + highway network + bidirectional GRU) module is adopted from the Tacotron architecture.
-It is used both in the encoder and the decoder.
+It is used both in the encoder and the post-processing.
 Take a look at the implementation for more details on how it works ([tacotron/layers.py] (tacotron/layers.py#L448))